Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Experiments

 \subsection{Does the network similarity perception align with semantic similarity during training?}

 We analyze whether the similarity perception of CNNs and ViTs aligns with semantics and its changes during training.
 In Fig.~\ref{fig:sai_network_wordnet} we present the Cosine- and Structure-based \textbf{SAI(NCSM, SCSM)}.
 For both, a rapid increase in the alignment between the network and semantic similarity can be observed for the examined networks.
 This increase is faster for CNNs/the hybrid than for ViTs.
 This matches the 1st training phase observed while analyzing the WSI plots.
 It suggests that the dynamic learning of inter-class similarities is due to the actual semantic similarities and highly correlated structure of the world.
 These are discovered and learned to understand, which is in line with the categorization principles from cognitive psychology presented in the introduction.
-Again, after this initial growth, the alignment slightly decreases (suggesting the similarity perception `refinement') with visible `bumps' in the curve to practically stabilize in the later epochs (slightly earlier for CNNs/the hybrid than for ViTs) (see App. \ref{appendix_bumps}).
+Again, after this initial growth, the alignment slightly decreases (suggesting the similarity perception `refinement') with visible `bumps' in the curve to practically stabilize in the later epochs (slightly earlier for CNNs/the hybrid than for ViTs).
+These non-monotonic fluctuations occur while the models are still being actively optimized and are consistent with transitions in the learning dynamics rather than meaning a reversal in the overall trend.
+Supplementary material's Appendix~\ref{appendix_bumps} provides a more detailed illustration of this effect on an example CNN by jointly plotting SAI(NCSM,SCSM), training loss, and learning rate.
 After reaching its plateau, the alignment persists to be higher for ViTs than for CNNs/hybrids.
-We support these numerical results with visualizations of NCSMs for the 5th and 200th training epochs for 2 models in Fig. \ref{fig:ncsms_resnet_swin_mini}.
-We also present the reference WordNet matrix in Fig. \ref{fig:wordnet_csm} in App. \ref{appendix_wordnet_accuracy}.
-It is visible that while the presented CNN already developed a clear hierarchical structure matching the one of WordNet after only 5 epochs, this structure is barely visible for SwinV2.
-After 25 epochs, both models show it (see NCSMs for other models and epochs in App. \ref{appendix_mini}).
+We support these numerical results with visualizations of NCSMs for the 5th and 200th training epochs for 2 models in Fig. \ref{fig:ncsms_resnet_swin_mini_ccsm}.
+Already after 5 epochs, the CNN exhibits a clear emerging hierarchical similarity structure, visible as a block-diagonal pattern whose two largest upper-left clusters correspond to the basic-level categories of animals and artifacts, whereas in SwinV2 this organization remains much weaker.
+In epoch 200, almost the same structure is visible for both models.
+For reference, the corresponding WordNet matrix is shown in Fig.~\ref{fig:wordnet_csm} of App. \ref{appendix_wordnet_accuracy}, while additional NCSMs for all other models and different epochs (1, 5, 25, 200) are provided in Appendix~\ref{appendix_mini} in our Supplementary Materials for further visualization.